Biennial Sculpture Exhibit

 “Spiral” by Maureen Voorheis West Bloomfield, and fabricator Jim Ignash from Howell, "There's always movement in my sculpture, which is rolled steel spiraling toward the sky," Voorheis said.
 Thus, she said, the choice of a name: “Spiral.”

-“City With a Halo” by Jon Piet, Director Department of Art Macomb Community College.
+“City With a Halo” by Jon Piet, sculptor and Director of the Art Department at Macomb Community College.
 A Detroit native he was educated at the Detroit Institute of Arts, Arts and Crafts (Center for Creative Studies) and Wayne State University, where he received his Master of Fine Arts.
 As one who grew up in the industrial Midwest, powerful influences came from the character of the streets, factories and the music of Detroit.
 It is here where I can draw ideas from a wealth of technology and raw materials, essential in providing my art with material and inspiration.

 “It’s a Keeper,” (pictured at top of page) by Michael Monroe.
 A Brighton native Michael is known for his wildlife painting.
 He was commissioned by the Optimist Club for this piece as a gift to the city.